-In November 1990, four friends set out on a 6 month journey, from Buenos Aires to the Chilean coast at La Serena, Ushuaia to the Bolivian Alti Plano and later the jungles of the Amazon, wetlands of the Pantanal and the Litoral of Uruguay.
+In November 1990, four friends set out on a 6 month journey, from Buenos Aires to the Chilean coast at La Serena, Ushuaia to the Bolivian Alti Plano and later the jungles of the Amazon, wetlands of the Pantanal and the Littoral of Uruguay.
 We were in for a few surprises, including an attempted coup d'etat and hyperinflation.
 This meant we needed to sleep 'wild' including staying under bridges and making use of abandoned homesteads.
-Luckily, the truck stops became a haven for food, as the only thing which was affordable were the parrillada.
+Luckily, the truck stops became a haven for food, as the only thing which was affordable were the parrilladas.
 Drivers would tell people that we were coming, in return for what seemed like bigger and bigger servings of meat, potatoes and salad, they wanted me to tell our story.
 Of our adventure, where we were from, Australia, and where we were going - to Patagonia!!!
 We were often accompanied out of town by convoys of excited people.
 Not only, the people of the truck stops, but journalists wanted our story.
-These were the days before the internet where story telling and the bush telegraph reigned.
+These were the days, before the internet, where story telling and the bush telegraph reigned.
 They were also the years immediately after the 'dirty war' (la guerra sucia), where knowledge was considered dangerous and the memories of the 'disappeared' (desaparecidos) were fresh.
 The interviews were sometimes quite simple, whereas at times, nothing was off limits, from philosophy to politics.
-Literature included 'The Kiss of the Spiderwoman' by Manual Puig, Eduardo Galeano to Jorge Luis Borges, Gabriel Garcia Marquez to Pablo Neruda and Mario Vargas Llosa with the metaphorical imaging from the deep dark forests of the Chilean Lakes District to the Afro-Caribbean mysticism of Colombia.
-Politics, included contrasting Peron, with the famous son of Argentina, Che Guevara to the Sendero Luminoso in Peru.
-One interview, stood out in particular, where all these topics were covered, including metaphorical imaging, in the conditional subjunctive vernacular of the Argentine narrative, broadcast on the radio and written up in the newspaper.
+Literature included 'The Kiss of the Spiderwoman' by Manual Puig, Eduardo Galeano (Age of Fire) to Jorge Luis Borges, Gabriel Garcia Marquez (100 Years of Solitude, Love in the Time of Cholera, The Genral in his Labyrinth) to Pablo Neruda and Mario Vargas Llosa (City of Dogs, Aunt Julia and the Script Writer) with the metaphorical images from the deep dark forests of the Chilean Lakes District to the Afro-Caribbean mysticism of Colombia.
+Politics, included contrasting Peron with, the famous son of Argentina, Che Guevara to the Sendero Luminoso in Peru.
+One interview, stood out in particular, where all these topics were covered, including metaphors, in the conditional subjunctive vernacular of the Argentine narrative, broadcast on the radio and written up in the newspaper.
 Two years later, in 1992, in the 500th year since Columbus discovered America, I was sitting in a cinema, in Basel, Switzerland.
 The movie, El Viaje, was showing.
 It was about a boy called Martin, who was cycling around South America.
 The opening scene was in a secondary high school, in Ushuaia, where the teacher says 'sit down Krause'.
 I, and my friend were stunned!!!!
 I cannot take the credit for the artistic brilliance of the film.
 I'm not even sure if I ever met with Fernando Solanas, so I'll never know if I germinated the seed of the ideas portrayed in the film, or whether he just needed a central character to have a name.

 On the way to Passo de Aguas Negras and La Serena, Argentina/Chile, 1990